DerStimmler/stromgedacht-web/README.md

 ## Shoutout

-The used API is provided by [StromGedacht](https://www.stromgedacht.de), TransnetBW GmbH.
+- The used API is provided by [StromGedacht](https://www.stromgedacht.de), TransnetBW GmbH.
+- To fetch the API the package [ts-stromgedacht](https://github.com/DerStimmler/ts-stromgedacht) is used.